UPDATED: May 10, 2020

 It combines both the paws up exercise and the position of the rear-paw target exercise.

-Using the K9FITbone, lure your Dachshund into the paws exercise and have them hold that position for 10 – 15 seconds.
+Using the K9FITbone, lure your Dachshund into the paws up exercise and have them hold that position for 10 – 15 seconds.

 Then lure your dog walk over the balance bone so they are in the rear paw target position.
 Hold that for 10 – 15 seconds.